Pediatric Pyloric Stenosis

 How is Pediatric Pyloric Stenosis diagnosed?

-When suspected, the diagnosis is confirmed by ultrasound.
+When suspected, pyloric stenosis is diagnosed by history and a physical examination.
+The diagnosis is confirmed by an ultrasound.

 What are the causes of Pediatric Pyloric Stenosis?